Mae Hong Son province: Water resources

 There are 617 groundwater wells, which are used to mine groundwater for general use.

 Mineral resources

 Among the minerals that have been discovered in the province are limestone, coal, lignite, lead, zinc, tin, tungsten, antimony, fluoride, and feldspar.
 The mineral area is approximately 2,440 km2 (19% of provincial area).
+One of those mines in Mae Hong Son province is the Samoeng mine.